 Similarly, Monstera adansonii and Monstera deliciosa are common species of Monstera.

 7. The Rarity of the Plants

-The Monstera deliciosa is distributed to the regions of Bangladesh, Comoros, Korea, and Comoros.
+The Monstera deliciosa is distributed to the regions of Bangladesh, Comoros, and Korea.

-Talking about the rarity, Philodendron balaonum, Philodendron hoover, and Philodendron musifolium are some rare species of Philodendron.
+Talking about rarity, Philodendron balaonum, Philodendron hoover, and Philodendron musifolium are some rare species of Philodendron.

 Similarly, Monstera obliqua, Monstera siltepecana, Monstera standleyana, and Monstera dubia are rare species of Monstera.

-Because of their long lifespan, Monstera are considered heirloom plants.
+Because of their long lifespan, Monstera is considered heirloom plants.

 You can also identify Monstera by the attachment between the leaf blade and the petiole.
-This joint, the geniculum, is rarely present in Philodendron.
+This joint, the geniculum, is rarely present in Philodendrons.

 Additionally, the cataphyll of Monstera is intact for a lifetime, while that of Philodendron drops off over time.

 Cataphyll is a leaf-like modified structure that protects the newly forming leaves.